 Retinol at higher concentrations will give your skin more age-defying results.

 It’s also more irritating.
 Start at lower levels and work up as your skin adjusts.
 Also, you can help your skin tolerate higher retinol levels when you use products that calm skin inflammation such as green tea.
 Also, some retinol products are made in slow-release formulations.
 My Retinol Anti-Wrinkle Night Cream uses both of these methods for skin tolerability.
-It comes in 2 strengths so you can work up.

 Is retinol good for acne?